 - Statistical Methods in Public Health IV, 4 credits

 - Introduction to Health Survey Research Methods, 2 credits

 - Introduction to Qualitative Research Methods, 3 credits

 - Introduction to Qualitative Data Analysis for Public Health, 2 credits

 Required Health Policy & Management Concentration Prerequisites

-- Managing Health Services Organizations OR Fundamentals of Management for Health Care Organizations
+- Managing Health Services Organizations, 4 credits OR Fundamentals of Management for Health Care Organizations, 3 credits

 Required Public Health Informatics Track Courses

 - Strategic Planning, 3 credits